tinegachris/course_zephyr_rtos_rpi_4b/chapter_10_user_mode/lab.md

 CONFIG_MAIN_STACK_SIZE=2048
 CONFIG_SYSTEM_WORKQUEUE_STACK_SIZE=2048

-# Disable features that conflict with user mode
+# Disable features that may conflict with user mode or require special handling
+# Note: Some debugging features might be disabled in user mode to prevent
+# information leaks from kernel space or because they require specific
+# configurations when user mode is active.
 CONFIG_THREAD_MONITOR=n
 CONFIG_THREAD_NAME=n
 ```